The Green & Healthy Homes Initiative

 Winner Blurb

-The Green & Healthy Homes Initiative (GHHI) serves low-income families living in Baltimore City, Maryland, using a transformative asthma management model that combines in-home family asthma education; a comprehensive health, safety and home energy audit; and root cause remediation.
+The Green & Healthy Homes Initiative (GHHI) serves low-income families living in Baltimore City, Maryland, who face a higher than average rate of asthma prevalence, hospitalizations, emergency visits and deaths compared with other Maryland regions and the nation as a whole.
+Working through a coalition of 35 federal, state, local, nonprofit, university and philanthropic partners, GHHI uses a transformative asthma management model that combines in-home family asthma education; a comprehensive health, safety and home energy audit; and root cause remediation.
+Since 2000, GHHI Baltimore has completed housing interventions in 1,118 homes of patients diagnosed with asthma in Baltimore City.

-Since 2000, GHHI Baltimore has conducted housing interventions in 1,118 homes of patients diagnosed with asthma in Baltimore City.
-By remediating home-based environmental asthma triggers, GHHI has effectively reduced the incidence of asthma among those patients and stopped avoidable visits to the Emergency Department (ED) and hospital.
-GHHI’s highly successful approach served as the model for Baltimore City’s Office of Green, Healthy and Sustainable Housing.
+GHHI’s highly successful integrated approach served as the model for Baltimore City’s Office of Green, Healthy and Sustainable Housing.
 Unlike other Healthy Homes programs, GHHI integrates “green” weatherization and energy efficiency work with traditional healthy homes services, such as integrated pest management and mold removal, to achieve maximum health benefits for the target population.
-Moreover, GHHI Baltimore builds the community’s human capital.
-GHHI does this by deploying its own team of contractors to conduct multi-component home interventions and by hiring residents of at-risk Baltimore communities who receive training and accreditation to conduct interventions.
+GHHI Baltimore also builds the community’s human capital by deploying its own team of contractors to conduct multi-faceted home interventions and by hiring residents of at-risk Baltimore communities who receive training and accreditation to conduct interventions.
+Through its integrated approach, which involves an intake stream from established referral sources and long-term partners, GHHI annually serves 100–200 children diagnosed with asthma.

 Award Year